Steve Glazer: Tenure

 Glazer authored a bill in 2015 to ban the use of Confederate leaders in state parks, buildings, schools and other public places.

 Glazer authored a bill in 2016, the California Promise, to help increase the 4-year graduation rate by requiring the California State University (CSU) system to provide priority enrollment, enhanced academic advising and other support for students who carry at least 30 units per year.

 Glazer co-authored (with Sen. Isadore Hall III) SB 880, in 2016, to close a loophole in the assault weapons ban.

 In 2017, Glazer was the lone Democrat in the state Senate to vote against a single-payer healthcare system.
 Also that year, he was the only Democrat in the state Senate to vote against a transportation funding bill, which he said was because he did not support the allocation of funds to the California High-Speed Rail and because he was concerned about measures related to diesel pollution.
 News outlets reported that he also wanted to include a ban on BART strikes in the legislation.
 The month after the vote against the transportation bill, Glazer resigned from the Senate Governmental Organization Committee.

 Glazer authored a ballot measure, Proposition 72 in 2018, to improve residents’ ability to capture rainwater that passed both houses of the Legislature and made it onto the June 2018 primary ballot.
 Voters approved the measure in June 2018.

 Glazer authored the first-in-the-nation truth-in-lending bill for small businesses in 2018, making lending to small businesses more transparent.

 Glazer authored legislation in 2019 to create the office of Inspector General for the Bay Area Rapid Transit Authority to look for waste, fraud and abuse in the agency.

 Glazer jointly authored a bill in 2020 to ban the sale of flavored tobacco.
 "These flavored vaping products are addicting our children to nicotine and endangering their lives," he said.
 "The explosive use has become an epidemic that requires urgent action.
 Thank you Senator Hill for your leadership in protecting our children."

 In 2021, Glazer proposed legislation that would require oversight of mental healthcare spending in California.

-In 2022, Glazer was the lone Democrat in the State Senate to join the Republicans in voting against a bill abolishing slavery in California.
+In 2022, Glazer was the lone Democrat in the State Senate to join the Republicans in voting against a bill abolishing slavery in California, though 10 other Democrats abstained from voting on the bill, leaving the bill one vote shy of the 21 needed.
 The bill, which had unanimously passed the assembly, failed.
+Glazer, in a statement after the vote, called slavery “evil” but noted the bill was not about slavery, but whether California “should require felons in state prison to work”.
+Should the banning the work requirement occur, he said it would undermine rehabilitation programs and tie the legislators hands.

 Glazer is a member of the California Legislative Jewish Caucus.